LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 ### Publishing a release on nuget

 The template created a GitHub action (`\.github\workflows\release.yml`) that has been configured to publish to nuget whenever a tag is pushed to GitHub.
-When you first publish this package you might want to use to the version number 0.1.0 as this fits the [SemVer](https://semver.org/) scheme.
+When you first publish this package you might want to use the version number 0.1.0 as this fits the [SemVer](https://semver.org/) scheme.

 The version number also needs to be set in `src\YourPackageName\Client\public\umbraco-package.json`.
 Then open a command prompt in the `Client` folder and `npm run build`.

 So when you're ready to publish, add a new tag with the name of the version you want to use (e.g. `0.1.0`) to the latest commit in git and push that tag to GitHub.
-The GitHub action will then run and, hopefully!, successfuly publish the release on GitHub.
+The GitHub action will then run and, hopefully!, successfully publish the release on GitHub.
 Click on the Actions tab of your GitHub repository to monitor its progress.

 ### Creating release notes on GitHub

-When the action has succesfully completed, you can create release notes on your GitHub repository so that users of your package can see what's been changed:
+When the action has successfully completed, you can create release notes on your GitHub repository so that users of your package can see what's been changed:

 - On the home page of your repo in GitHub click the 'X tags' link
 - Your new version should be listed: click the three dots and 'Create Release'